What could be feared more than death?

 If you want more public speaking practice before having to do an important speech at work or school, you can join groups like the Toastmasters International or public speaking meetups in your area.
 You will meet other people who are enthusiastic about public speaking and willing to help you improve your skills.

-Public speaking is a great skill to have but not an easy one to master.
+Public speaking in English is a great skill to have but not an easy one to master.
 However, by learning the techniques in this article, you will acquire the tools and gain the confidence for the next time you need to speak before a group of people in English.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.